kmhuff/crypto-hack/crypto-hack.md

 Each task is associated with a particular attribute.
 For example:

-* Moving a boulder is a Might task
+* Moving a boulder is a might task
-* Dodging an arrow is an Agility task
+* Dodging an arrow is an agility task
-* Noticing a hidden foe is an Insight task
+* Noticing a hidden foe is an insight task
-* Intimidating an enemy is a Willpower task
+* Intimidating an enemy is a willpower task

-Each stat has two components: a Pool and an Edge.
+Each stat has two components: a pool and an edge.

-* The Pool represents a character's raw potential in that stat
+* The pool represents a character's raw potential in that stat
-* The Edge represents a character's training or experience in using that stat.
+* The edge represents a character's training or experience in using that stat.

-For example, an experienced adventurer who never got much book learning and is partially deaf in one ear might have a low Insight Pool but a high Insight Edge.
+For example, an experienced adventurer who never got much book learning and is partially deaf in one ear might have a low insight pool but a high insight edge.

-PCs can apply effort to tasks by spending points from the Pool of the associated stat.
+PCs can apply effort to tasks by spending points from the pool of the associated stat.
 The process works like this:

 #.
-Spend 3 points from the Pool to apply the first level of effort
+Spend 3 points from the pool to apply the first level of effort
 #.
-Add additional levels of effort by spending 2 Pool points each.
+Add additional levels of effort by spending 2 pool points each.
 You can only do this up to the PC's maximum effort value.
 A starting character has a maximum effort of 1, so can never perform this step.
 #.
-Subtract the relevant Edge from the points you spend.
-So a PC with an Edge of 1 in the relevant skill can apply one level of effort for 2 Pool points, or two levels of effort for 4 Pool points.
+Subtract the relevant edge from the points you spend.
+So a PC with an edge of 1 in the relevant skill can apply one level of effort for 2 pool points, or two levels of effort for 4 pool points.

 Effort can also be applied to increase damage during combat.
 This is described in more detail below.

-A PC's Pools also serve as their hit points.
+A PC's pools also serve as their hit points.
 This is described in more detail below.

 ## Scopes and Skill